Analysis of a platooned car-following model with different inter-platoon communication levels: Numerical simulations

 Figure \ref{sim1-1-2h} is the headway plots for front-connected platoons of size $N=2,3,4$ and for two-way connected platoons of size $N=2$.

-From the simulation results, we observe that stability of CAV platoons can be improved by increasing both platoon size and connectivity.
-Moreover, with two-way connections, the equilibrium state can be achieved with platoons consisting of just two CAVs.
-However, this condition is only guaranteed if the intra-platoon connections are robust and the inter-platoon communication is without delay.
+From the simulation results, we observe that the stability of CAV platoons improves by increasing platoon size when intra-platoon communication is robust.
+Moreover, with front and two-way connections, the equilibrium state can be achieved with platoons consisting of just four and two CAVs, respectively.
+However, this condition is satisfied only if the inter-platoon communication is delay-free.
+These findings highlight the critical role of intra-platoon V2V communication in maintaining stability, suggesting that prioritizing strong intra-platoon connectivity is more beneficial than relying on inter-platoon communication to achieve stability.